Using Adobe BrowserLab with Dreamweaver CS5

 - Select Preview in Adobe BrowserLab.
-This will open a browser to the BrowserLab website.
+It will redirect to the BrowserLab website.

-The first time BrowserLab is accessed, you will be prompted to log in with your Adobe ID and password.
-Once logged in, Dreamweaver will upload the open page into BrowserLab's staging server, which will then take screenshots in the designated browsers.
+The first time BrowserLab is accessed, there will be a prompt to log in with your Adobe ID and password.
+Once logged in, Dreamweaver will upload the open page into BrowserLab's staging server and then take screenshots in the designated browsers.

-In the top, left corner of the BrowserLab window, the name of the browser you are viewing will be displayed.
+The top left corner of the BrowserLab window will show the name of the browser you are currently viewing.
 You can preview other browsers by clicking on the down-pointed triangle beside the browser name.

 To choose a different set of browsers: